IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Carl_Lewis" target="_blank">Carl Lewis</a><span style="color:Chartreuse">(Olympic athlete who won nine Olympic gold medals, one Olympic silver medal, and 10 World Championships medals, including eight gold.
 He also  won a gold medal in the same individual event in four consecutive Olympic Games)</span>

+>“One of the main arguments that I make is that although almost everyone accepts that it is morally wrong to inflict "**unnecessary**" suffering and death on animals, 99% of the suffering and death that we inflict on animals can be justified only by our pleasure, amusement, or convenience.
+For example, the best justification that we have for killing the billions of nonhumans that we eat every year is that we enjoy the taste of animal flesh and animal products.
+This is not an acceptable justification if we take seriously, as we purport to, that it is wrong to inflict unnecessary suffering or death on animals, and it illustrates the confused thinking that I characterize as our "moral schizophrenia" when it comes to nonhumans.”

+― <a href="https://en.wikipedia.org/wiki/Gary_L._Francione" target="_blank">Gary L. Francione</a><span style="color:Chartreuse">(ethics philosopher)</span>

 >“A global transition to a cruelty-free vegan diet won't just help non-human animals. **The transition will also help malnourished humans who could benefit from the grain currently fed to factory-farmed animals**.
 For **factory-farming** is **not just cruel**; it's **energy-inefficient**.
 Let’s take just one example.
 Over the past few decades, millions of Ethiopians have died of "food shortages" while Ethiopia grew grain to sell to the West to feed cattle.
 Western meat-eating habits **prop up the price of grain so that poor people in the developing world can’t afford to buy it**.
 In consequence, they starve by the millions.
 In my work, I explore futuristic, hi-tech solutions to the problem of suffering.
 But anybody who seriously wants to reduce human and non-human suffering alike should adopt a cruelty-free vegan lifestyle today.”

 >“So what is the alternative to traditional anthropocentric ethics?
 Antispeciesism is not the claim that "All Animals Are Equal", or that all species are of equal value, or that a human or a pig is equivalent to a mosquito.
 Rather the antispeciesist claims that, other things being equal, equally strong interests should count equally.”